zshipko/rust-kv/README.md

     <img src="https://img.shields.io/crates/v/kv.svg">
 </a>

-Note: `kv 0.20` has been completely re-written to use [sled](https://docs.rs/sled) instead of LMDB.
-This helped simplify the API a lot!

 An embedded key/value store for Rust built on [sled](https://docs.rs/sled)

 - Easy configuration
 - Integer keys
 - Serde integration

+Note: `kv` `0.20` and greater have been completely re-written to use [sled](https://docs.rs/sled) instead of LMDB, in the process the entire API has been rewritten.

 ## Optional features